If you have a safeguarding concern which you wish to report, then you can do by phoning: The First Contact Service on 03000 26 79 79.

-We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
-All applicants must be willing to undergo rigorous safer recruitment screening, including checks with past employees and the Disclosure of Barring Services.
-Ongoing checks and ‘whistle-blowing’ are in line with current policy.
-Mrs Burgess and governors, Mrs Hodgson and Mrs Graham, have all completed safer recruitment training.
+We follow strict procedures to ensure that all who work with our children are vetted, keeping our children as safe as possible.
+All applicants and volunteers must be willing to undergo rigorous safer recruitment screening, including checks with past employees and the Disclosure of Barring Services.
+Ongoing checks and ‘whistle-blowing’ (confidential reporting policy) are in line with current statutory requirements.
+Staff trained in safer recruitment are Mrs Burgess and Mrs Dorward.
+Governors trained in safer recruitment are Mrs Hodgson and Mrs Graham.

 - Staff are trained in child protection issues and they are aware of the procedures to follow.